MicrosoftDocs/architecture-center/docs/web-apps/guides/reliable-web-app/dotnet/plan-implementation-content.md

   - devx-track-dotnet
 ---

-The reliable web app pattern provides essential guidance to move web apps to the cloud.
+The reliable web app pattern provides essential guidance on how to move web apps to the cloud.
 The pattern is a set of principles and implementation techniques.
 They define how you should update (replatform) your web app to be successful in the cloud.

 This article helps you plan the implementation of the reliable web app pattern.
 The companion article provides the implementation guidance to **[apply the pattern](apply-pattern.yml)**.
 There's a **[reference implementation](https://aka.ms/eap/rwa/dotnet)** in GitHub that you can deploy (*see figure 1*).

 ## Architecture

 [![Diagram showing the architecture of the reference implementation.](../../_images/reliable-web-app-dotnet.svg)](../../_images/reliable-web-app-dotnet.svg)
 *Figure 1.
 Hub and spoke architecture of the reference implementation.
-Download a [Visio file](https://arch-center.azureedge.net/reliable-web-app-dotnet.vsdx) of this architecture.*
+Download a [Visio file](https://arch-center.azureedge.net/reliable-web-app-dotnet-1.1.vsdx) of this architecture.*

 ## Define business goals